ORNL/superneuromat/docs/source/guide/migration2.rst

 .. currentmodule:: superneuromat

-This page describes the necessary changes to migrate your code from SuperNeuroMAT v1.x.x to v2.1.0.
+This page describes the necessary changes to migrate your code from SuperNeuroMAT v1.x.x to the latest version, v\ |release|.

-Only breaking changes are covered here.
+Only breaking changes are covered on this page.

+For more information on the changes, see the GitHub release notes: https://github.com/ORNL/superneuromat/releases.

 ``2.0.x`` to ``3.x.x``